 Balanced costs (infrastructure versus attached stations).

 Implementing the ULI standard will be a firmware implementation on today’s faster and already cheaper devices.
-It should be possible to create a workable solution with little to no hardware cost impact.
+The proposed project does not affect the balance of costs between the infrastructure and attached stations.

 Known cost factors.